JaswanthReddyPadala/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: January 19, 2017

+**Today's Progress**: Continued work on Roman Numeral problem.

+**Thoughts**: Worked on the Roman Numeral problem.
+Also watched more of Adam Wathan's Test-Driven Laravel.

+### Day 20: January 18, 2017

+**Today's Progress**: Worked through some intermediate coding challenges on FreeCodeCamp.

+**Thoughts**: Worked on the Roman Numeral problem.
+Also watched more of Adam Wathan's Test-Driven Laravel.

 ### Day 19: January 17, 2017

 **Today's Progress**: Worked through some intermediate coding challenges on FreeCodeCamp.